Saccarab/Search-vs-Generation-A-Comparative-Study-of-Bing-and-ChatGPT-in-Product-Recommendations/README.md

 - Retrieves linked webpage content for downstream product extraction
 - Removes tracking and referral parameters to ensure clean source comparison

-These extensions enable reproducible, large-scale collection of real user-facing outputs from both systems and are essential for the comparative methodology used in the thesis.

 ---

 ## Experimental Design